facebookarchive/fbconsole/README.md

 enter in your facebook login credentials.
 After logging in, you can close the browser window.
 Your script will continue executing in the background.

+The access token used for authentication will be stored in a file, so the next time your script is run, the `authenticate()` function won't have to do anything.
+To remove this access token, you can call `logout()`:

+    fbconsole.logout()

 ### Graph API Basics ###